 Airlander will fit into the existing air traffic management just as any other aircraft would.
 Our operations will be at different altitudes and speeds to some other aircraft, just as helicopters and light aircraft are different to passenger jets.
 We will interoperate in normal airspace like many other types of aircraft.

 Like any other commercial aircraft, Airlander will be type certified and capable of flying in a wide range of weather conditions.
 The aircraft can safely take off and land in up to 30 knots of wind.
 Unlike other large aircraft, Airlander is not cross-wind restricted, as it can simply turn into the wind and take off in any direction.

 The aircraft will also be capable of withstanding lightning strikes and icing conditions.
 This is a requirement for all type certified commercial aircraft.

 We're now working towards the type certified production aircraft.
-We are anticipating aircraft in service with customers from the early 2020s, with test flying to begin at some point before that.
+We are anticipating aircraft in service with customers from 2028, with test flying to begin at some point before that.
 The exact timeline is dependent on a variety of factors including orders, certification, and build progress.

 We are currently preparing for the launch of our production and type certification programme.
 This programme will deliver the first Airlander 10s into service with customers.

 There will be many milestones during the course of the programme, so you can expect further updates as we progress.